 Each lead applicant can only submit one application.

-If I am shortlisted, what will the pitch session /interview involve?
+If I am shortlisted, what will the pitch session/interview involve?

+You may be required to undertake a pitch session/interview.
 During the pitch session/interview you will have 10-15 minutes to present the proposed project to a panel of experts.
 This presentation will be followed by a series of questions.
 The focus will be on demonstrating the potential benefits of the proposed project and that there is a clear plan to execute the project within the budget and timeframe.